alvin-kiveu/Mpesa-Daraja-Api-NODE.JS/README.md

 2. Run npm install

-3. Run npm start app.js or node app.js
+3. Run npm start app.js or nodemon app.js

 4. Open your browser and go to http://localhost:3000